xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.

 Katalon Studio provides the **Azure DevOps Integration** feature to enhance the integration between Katalon Studio and Azure DevOps Pipeline to run automated tests in CI/CD pipeline.

-???
-What is the phase of this feature (alpha, beta, PoC, official,...)
-If it's not officially supported, where can users get the build for trying out the feature ???

 **Prerequisites**